salman65/Coding-Mind-Twisters/README.md

 # Coding-Mind-Twisters

 Includes various problems which I am going to solve.
+Most are from Leetcode.
 Solutions are based on correctness, there could be multiple other better solutions in terms of time and space complexity.

 1- Tom & Jerry in a Maze: Involves finding shortest path in a maze.
 Solved it using Queues and Backtracking.